Constipation ICD-10 Codes: Complete Guide for Accurate Coding

 | ICD-10 Code | K59.04 / K59.00 | K58.1 |

-IBS with constipation ICD 10 code is K58.1 — this falls under the Irritable Bowel Syndrome category (K58), not the constipation category (K59).
-This is an important distinction for accurate coding.
+IBS with constipation code is K58.1, this falls under the Irritable Bowel Syndrome category (K58), not the constipation category (K59).
+This distinction matters for accurate coding and treatment pathway assignment.

 |---|---|---|